CartoDB/cartodb-postgresql/doc/CDB_Overviews.md

 as overview creation for large tables is a time-consuming operation.

-The `CDB_Overviews` function can be used determine what overview tables exist for a given dataset table and which zoom levels correspond tt
+The `CDB_Overviews` function can be used determine what overview tables exist for a given dataset table and which zoom levels correspond to it.

+The `CDB_DropOverviews` remove a dataset's existing overviews.

 ### CDB_CreateOverviews